richroc/TheTick/README.md

 | USE_OTA            | Arduino-style over-the-air upgrade                                            |
 | USE_OTA_HTTP       | HTTP endpoint for upgrading firmware                                          |

-There's a USB connector on-board, that even features embedded JTAG interface, but why not...
+There's an USB connector on-board, that even features embedded JTAG interface, but why not...

 #### External reporting